didoda/git-multi-clone/README.md

 Launch it with `./clone.sh`.

 You can clone by group with '-g' argument.
+Using the example json above, if you want to clone just "docs" repositories:

 ```
-./clone.sh -g <group>           # clone repositories by group matching in projects.json
+./clone.sh -g docs
 ```

 ### Multi sync (fetch and pull)